Kevinpgalligan/KevingalWebsite/pages/blog/potter-puzzle.md

 ![Example version]({{ url_for('static', filename='img/potter-puzzle/solve-1.png') }})

 Let's take the bottles one at a time and try all of their possible contents.
-This is known as the brute-force approach.
+This approach is known as brute-force search.

 The first bottle, for example, can't contain the move-forward potion because of constraint #3 that we mentioned above.
 Neither can it contain a harmless potion, due to constraint #2 -- it would be impossible for there to be a poison potion to its left.
 That leaves us with a poison potion and the move-backward potion as possible contents.
 We try both of these.